judemoon/dataanalyst_interview/README.md

 # Interview Practice for Data Analyst Job

-July-August 2017, by Jude Moon
+August 2017, by Jude Moon

 ## Practice Overview
 Employers use interviews to judge your readiness and fit for the job, which includes hearing about your skills and interest in the role.
 The interview is not a test or exam, but a conversation between you and the employer.
 Build your own strategies to be prepared come interview day.
 This project is one of many ways for you to practice!